piouson/kubernetes-bootcamp/README.md

 ```
 </details>

+> Containers may not usually have `bash` shell, but will usually have the dash shell `sh`

 ### Lab 1.4.
 Container arguments

 1. Run a `busybox` container with command `sleep 30` as argument, see `sleep --help`